-SPOTT is developed by the Zoological Society of London (ZSL).
+SPOTT is an initiative developed by the Zoological Society of London (ZSL).

 Assessments and engagement

 SPOTT supports constructive industry engagement by investors, ESG analysts, buyers and other supply chain stakeholders – those with the power to influence companies to increase ESG disclosure and improve their practices on the ground.